 For our second skein of yarn, I went with a more uniform coloring, so I dunked it all in at once.

-After you have followed the dyeing instructions on the bottle and have rinsed the yarn until no dye is coming off, you will want to wash the yarn with all® free clear detergent.
+After you have followed the dyeing instructions on the bottle and have rinsed the yarn until no dye is coming off, you will want to wash the yarn.
 Follow the instructions on the packaging exactly for the size of load and washer you have.
 While no one will be wearing the yarn, you really do want to make sure that the excess dye is gone because if your kids accidentally get the garland wet, the dye would drip down your wall making a huge mess.

 So do yourself a favor and wash the yarn before continuing with the project.